maariooors/mini-projects/README.md

-# My Private Projects Repository
+# My Personal Projects Repository

 ## About This Repository
 Welcome to my private project repository!
 This space contains a collection of my personal projects where I experiment with various languages, libraries, and frameworks.
 Here, I’m focused on building a strong foundation in **Rust**, **Java**, and **Python** while exploring areas like APIs, web development, and backend services.